Setting up hikari on a fresh FreeBSD 13.0 installation

 seatd_enable="YES"

-1. Make sure you have the XDF_RUNTIME_DIR set in your .bashrc or .zshrc.
+set in your .bashrc or .zshrc.
 For this, I used the below to ensure proper rights on that directory:

 export XDG_RUNTIME_DIR=/tmp/`id -u`-runtime-dir